flatironinstitute/neuroRSE/site/_posts/2025-11-21-summer-2026-internship.md

 Come work with us on an open source neuroscience software package in Manhattan for a summer!
 The  [NeuroRSE team](https://neurorse.flatironinstitute.org/) at the Flatiron Institute Center for Computational Neuroscience is looking for paid interns for Summer 2026.
 Interns will spend the summer living and working in New York City.

-The application will go live shortly, check back for a link in the beginning of December!
+[Apply here by Jan 16!](https://www.simonsfoundation.org/flatiron/careers/?tab=job-openings&center=ccn) The job ad will go live in early December.

 ## What would you work on?
 The specific project you will work on will be determined in close consultation with your mentor, a member of the NeuroRSE team.
 This process will involve finding a good fit between your interests/background and the goals set out in the roadmap for the package you are working on.
 You can check out the GitHub repositories for each package below to get a sense of the range of possibilities.
 It is okay if you are not sure exactly what you want to work on before you start; we do not expect applicants to have experience with the packages before applying.